Fabio3rs/my-cpp-repl-study/README.md

 - C++ runtime ABI manipulation
 - Hardware exception analysis and recovery

-The innovative signal-to-exception translation system, combined with embedded backtrace generation, represents a significant advancement in interactive development tool safety and debugging capabilities.
-The architecture provides a foundation for understanding how robust dynamic compilation systems can be built from first principles, offering insights into the trade-offs between compilation time, execution performance, and error recovery in interactive development environments.
+The signal-to-exception translation system with embedded backtrace generation improves interactive development tool safety and debugging.
+The architecture shows how dynamic compilation systems can be built, illustrating the trade-offs between compilation time, execution performance, and error recovery.

-The project's practical applications, demonstrated through the self-editing text editor with comprehensive crash recovery, showcase the potential for creating development environments where code modification and execution happen seamlessly in real-time while maintaining system stability even in the presence of user code errors.
-This represents a significant advancement in interactive C++ development tools, providing both the performance benefits of native compilation and the safety features typically associated with managed environments.
+The self-editing text editor with crash recovery demonstrates the potential for development environments where code modification and execution happen in real-time while maintaining system stability despite user code errors.
+This provides both the performance of native compilation and safety features similar to managed environments.

-> **🎯 Key Trade-offs Summary**: This REPL prioritizes **native execution performance** and **comprehensive debugging** over **fast iteration**.
-While evaluation takes longer than JIT-based solutions (~90-144ms vs ~100-120ms), users benefit from full-speed native code execution, complete debugging capabilities, and crash recovery. **Load time variability** (microseconds for cached vs ~48ms for complex fresh loads) reflects the dynamic library approach.
-The architecture choice reflects the principle that compilation overhead is acceptable when balanced against the advantages of native performance and debugging fidelity.
+> **Key Trade-offs Summary**: This REPL prioritizes **native execution performance** and **debugging capabilities** over **fast iteration**.
+While evaluation takes longer than JIT-based solutions (reference measurements: ~90-96ms compilation + ~1μs-48ms loading vs ~100-120ms JIT cold start), users benefit from full-speed native code execution, debugging features, and crash recovery. **Load time variability** (microseconds for cached vs ~48ms for complex fresh loads) reflects the dynamic library approach.
+The compilation overhead is acceptable when balanced against the advantages of native performance and debugging fidelity.
 >
-> **📈 Performance Context**: The performance characteristics documented here represent measurements on specific hardware and software configurations.
-Real-world performance will vary based on system specifications, workload characteristics, and environmental factors.
-Users should benchmark on their target systems for production planning.
+> **Performance Context**: All performance numbers in this document are **reference measurements from test environments** and will vary on your system.
+Real-world performance depends on your specific hardware, compiler version, system load, and configuration.
+The numbers are provided to show relative performance characteristics and architectural trade-offs, not as benchmarks or performance guarantees.
+Always measure on your own system.